rydmike/flex_color_picker/README.md

 ),
 ```

-This setup results in a round color pick items and a separate indicator for the selected color:
+This setup results in round color pick items and a separate indicator for the selected color:

 ![ColorPicker round with indicator](/resources/ColorPicker02.png)

-## ColorPicker - As a dialog
+## ColorPicker as a Dialog

 A common use case for a color picker is to show a color selection widget and allow the user to choose a new color in a dialog or cancel the color selection.
 The `ColorPicker` comes with a built in dialog that can be used for this.
-Alternatively you can just use the `ColorPicker` Widget to build you own dialog based on it.
+Alternatively you can just use the `ColorPicker` Widget to build your own dialog based on it.

 For the dialog example we will show a few more of the built in picker options and also add some custom colors to the **Custom** colors section of the `ColorPicker`.

-First we define some custom colors and from the single color definitions we create primary and accent color swatches by using `ColorTools.createPrimaryColor` or alternatively `ColorTools.createAccentColor` for an accent color swatch of the color.
-We then add these color swatches to a `ColorSwatch` Map, that we map to custom names for the color swatches.
+First we define custom colors and from the single color definitions we create primary and accent color swatches by using `ColorTools.createPrimaryColor` or alternatively `ColorTools.createAccentColor` for an accent color swatch of a defined color.
+We then add these color swatches to a `ColorSwatch` Map, that we map to our own custom names for the color swatches.

 ```dart
   // Define some custom colors.